joaoalvess/memorize/README.md

 - Beautifully designed user interface with appealing graphics and animations.
 - Multiple difficulty levels to challenge players of all ages.
 - Various themes and card designs to customize the game's appearance.
-- Sound effects and background music to enhance the gaming experience.
 - High scores tracking to encourage players to improve their performance.

 ## Installation